-In her role as Head of Resourcing at KPMG, Alison Driscoll was responsible for the staffing c.
-1.6million projects per year.
+As head of Resourcing at KPMG, Alison Driscoll was responsible for staffing approximately 1.6 million projects per year.

-Here, she reflects upon the practical challenges global enterprises face with resourcing, the benefits that can be achieved by investing in the right approach, and the culture required to get it right.
+Here, she reflects upon the practical challenges global enterprises face with resourcing, the benefits of investing in the right approach, and the culture required to get it right.

 Could you tell me a little bit about your experience in Resource Management?